Skyscanner/backpack/packages/bpk-component-modal/readme.md

   the root element for your application is by returning it's DOM node via the function passed to the `getApplicationElement` prop (see the example above).

-> **Theming:** In order to theme the modal a `renderTarget` needs to be supplied as a DOM reference of a node in the scope of `BpkThemeProvider`, the modal will be rendered as child element of the given node.
+> **Theming:** In order to theme the modal, a `renderTarget` needs to be supplied as a function which returns a DOM node in the scope of a `BpkThemeProvider`.

 ## Props